diegopq/generator-inuitcss/README.md

 ## Features
 1. Lets you choose the modules you want to install.
 2. Sets up a bower.json file with all the modules you have selected.
-3. Automatically imports of all the modules into a sass/main.scss file according to the priorities of each module.
+3. Automatically imports all the modules into a sass/main.scss file according to the priorities of each module.
 4. Creates standard directories like sass/ and css/.
 5. Links the css/main.css into index.html.